Yu295/MTRX2700_Major/README.md

 ```
 The capturing of the PWM signal is interpreted as an interrupt.
 To filter measurement noise, the ```TIE``` register is only enabled for 10 readings at each position, and the minimal value (above a pre-determined noise threshold) is the designated distance.
 The pulse width is measured by capturing the ```TC1``` value at the rising edge, and subtracting this from the ```TC1``` value at the next falling edge.
 Despite the limitation of underestimating the distance sometimes, it is usually functional with an accuracy of.
 The captured distance is based on the time elapsed for the laser to travel between the object and the sensor, there is a limitation for this methodology:
-- **The dected obstacles are assumed to be non-black objects.** This is because that black absorbs more light than other colours, thus if the object is black, the laser cannot recognize it.
+- **The dected obstacles are assumed to be non-black objects.** This is because black absorbs more light than other colours, thus if the object is black, the laser cannot recognise it.

 **LiDAR Module Flow Chart**